lesliecao31/SCENICAdvancedAnalysis/pages/overview.md

 The function singleRvisualization will return two plots.
 One is created from single cell data, and the other is microarray based.
 If you wish to run it using a human reference please use: advSCvis::singleRvisualization("object","h"), for mouse please use: advSCvis::singleRvisualization("object","m").

 It is also important to note that singleR has much more utility when data is more heterogeneous in celltype.

-Here are both annotated SingleR Plots:
+SingleR outputs can be found at: under: